 3.5 miles (5.8km) north-east of Stromness, Mainland

 Two miles (3km) west of Kirkwall, Mainland, then .5 mile on foot from the road

 Photos by Barbara Ballard and courtesy:

-Maes Howe and Maes Howe interior, Ring of Brodgar, Stones of Stenness, Barnhouse, Minehowe and Minehowe outer ditch, Brough of Birsay inscribed stone, Isbister Chambered Cairn Tomb of the Eagles, Grain Earth House, Dwarfie Stane, Midhowe Broch on Rousay, Blackhammer: Steve's Ancient Sites
+Maes Howe and Maes Howe interior, Ring of Brodgar, Stones of Stenness, Barnhouse, Minehowe and Minehowe outer ditch, Brough of Birsay inscribed stone, Isbister Chambered Cairn Tomb of the Eagles, Grain Earth House, Dwarfie Stane, Midhowe Broch on Rousay, Blackhammer courtesy Steve's Ancient Sites.

 Geograph Britain and Ireland as follows:

 St Magnus archway: Peter Knudssen